Justin Sedgmen: Career

 In 2009, both Justin and Ryan signed a contract with Speedway Ekstraliga team Unia Leszno, but they did not start in the league.
 Before a 2010 season, Sedgmen signed to Hungarian Speedway Miskolc.
 He also rode for Swindon Robins in 2010 and 2011.

-In 2011, Justin Sedgmen won the Jack Young Solo Cup at the Gillman Speedway in Adelaide.
+In 2011, Sedgmen won the Jack Young Solo Cup at the Gillman Speedway in Adelaide.
 Also in 2011, Sedgmen was part of the Australian Under-21 Team that won the second semi-final of the Under-21 World Cup.
 Australia withdrew from the Final in Balakovo, Russia due to travel cost and visa problems, along with Sweden and Great Britain.

 In 2012, Sedgmen rode for Redcar Bears in the Premier League, doubling up with Lakeside Hammers in the Elite League, but was dropped by the Bears in July after inconsistent performances.

 In 2012, Sedgeman won his first senior title, winning the Victorian State Championship at Undera Park.
 After sitting out the 2013 UK season, Sedgmen joined Edinburgh Monarchs in the Premier League in 2014, winning the league title with the team, and going on to ride for them for two seasons.

 Sedgmen won the 2014–15 Gillman Speedway Division 1 Solo Championship on 6 December 2014.
 He set the tone for the meeting in the first heat of the night with a time of 55.0 seconds, easily the fastest time of the night and only one-tenth outside Leigh Adams' almost 6-year-old track record.

 Sedgmen finished a to date career best third place in the four round 2015 Australian Championship behind runaway winner Jason Doyle and runner-up Sam Masters.
 Sedgemen and reigning champion Max Fricke both finished the series on 48 points, but was awarded third place after having finished in front of Fricke in each of the B or A Finals they contested against each other over the series.
 Also, Sedgmen qualified for the A final in both Round 1 at Gillman and again in Round 2 at Mildura while Fricke only qualified for the A final in Round 3 at Undera Park.
 Sedgmen's best A final result was second at Gillman behind Doyle while he finished third behind Doyle and 2012 world champion Chris Holder at Olympic Park.